bitPogo/kmock/docs/src/howto/proxy.md

 ```

 ## Experimental Proxy Access Methods
-As with 0.2.0 KMock introduces a new way to work with Proxies.
+0.2.0 KMock introduces a new way to work with Proxies.
-This is done to provide a more robust way in terms of refactoring to work with Proxies.
+This is done to provide a more robust way in terms of refactoring.
 However since those methods need a lot more thought and optimization they are considered as experimental but get hopefully soon in a much more stable state.

 | Method           | What it does                         |